Fancy car & house.

 Picking Your Battles

 Finally, no matter how much money a spouse has, if you are using court time, you necessarily have to pick which issues are worth fighting on.
-When you have just three hours to present your case where there is a marital estate of $10m, are you really doing to spend 30 minutes of that precious time trying to prove that one spouse’s $10K of careless spending constituted marital waste or dissipation?
+When you have just three hours to present your case where there is a marital estate of $10m, are you really going to spend 30 minutes of that precious time trying to prove that one spouse’s $5000 of careless spending constituted marital waste or dissipation?
 Probably not.

 While $10,000 is nothing to sneeze at, you don’t spend 15% of your case fighting about one-thousandth of the money at stake.
-A wealthy person won’t stay that way for long wasting time, energy, and money fighting on relatively small issues.
+A wealthy person won’t stay that way for long, wasting time, energy, and money fighting on relatively small issues.

 Division of High Value Assets in a Divorce

-As we explain more thoroughly in the assets section of our Colorado Family Law Guide, courts are required to divide marital assets equitably (i.e. “fairly”) in a divorce.
-While the division need not be mathematically equal, in most divorces judges strive for an equal division of marital assets.
+As we explain more thoroughly in the assets section of our Colorado Family Law Guide, courts are required to divide marital assets equitably (i.e., “fairly”) in a divorce.
+While the division need not be mathematically equal, in most divorces, judges strive for an equal division of marital assets.

 Marital vs Separate Assets

-Often in a high-dollar dissolution of marriage one spouse brought substantial property into the marriage, or came from a family with money and received significant gifts or inheritances during the marriage.
+Often, in a high-dollar dissolution of marriage, one spouse brought substantial property into the marriage, or came from a family with money, and received significant gifts or inheritances during the marriage.
 In either situation, your lawyer must truly understand the interplay between separate and marital property.

 Hidden or Concealed Assets

-High income earners are not any less honest than anyone else, but when a marital estate has dozens or hundreds of different accounts or other assets spread throughout the country, or even the world, it’s easier to hide something than when a couple has one house, two cars, and a few financial accounts.
-So it’s easier for assets to get “lost in the shuffle”, if they were deliberately, or inadvertently, omitted from a spouse’s financial disclosures.
-This is where an organized attorney not intimidated by high dollar values or the sheer number of assets is important.
+High-income earners are not any less honest than anyone else, but when a marital estate has dozens or hundreds of different accounts or other assets spread throughout the country, or even the world, it’s easier to hide something than when a couple has one house, two cars, and a few financial accounts.
+So it’s easier for assets to get “lost in the shuffle” if they were deliberately, or inadvertently, omitted from a spouse’s financial disclosures.
+This is where an organized attorney, not intimidated by high-dollar values or the sheer number of assets, is important.

-Assets Unique to High Dollar Divorce
+Assets Unique to High-Dollar Divorce

 High Income Child Support & Alimony